Nicki Minaj Gave a Confusing Shout Out to Margaret Thatcher

 Thatcher, often referred to as the “Iron Lady,” was the first female Prime Minister of the United Kingdom, however fans quickly voiced their concerns about Thatcher.

 Thatcher was a polarizing prime minister.
 She governed the U.K. for 11 years beginning in 1979, labelled the party of Nelson Mandela as “terrorists.”
-In 2006, then-Conservative leader David Cameron, apologized for the “mistakes” of Thatcher’s government, including a failure to impose sanctions upon Apartheid South Africa.
+In 2006 then-Conservative leader David Cameron apologized for the “mistakes” of Thatcher’s government, including a failure to impose sanctions upon Apartheid South Africa.

 Thatcher also implemented the “Section 28” law – which stated that schools in the U.K. should not “promote the acceptability of homosexuality,” which in effect banned the discussion of same-sex relationships between teachers and students.
 Stonewall, an LGBT+ rights organization, says Section 28 was “an offensive piece of legislation designed to prevent the so-called ‘promotion’ of homosexuality in schools, as well as stigmatising lesbian, gay and bi people.”